-- 6.5.2 WBC has a maintenance responsibility for the adoption of new public highways associated with development.
+- 6.5.2 Wokingham Borough Council has a maintenance responsibility for the adoption of new public highways associated with development.
 Commuted sums will apply to all non-standard solutions that will cost more to maintain than a standard solution.
-Commuted sums are a capital payment towards the future maintenance and this money should be ring-fenced for such purposes. - 6.5.3 Contributions will be expected for the construction of Sustainable Urban Drainage Systems (SUDS) and their on-going maintenance. - The successful maintenance of public open 6.5.4 space SANG and green infrastructure is as important as the design and creation of the spaces and landscape.
-It is therefore essential that measures are put into place to ensure the long-term effective management and retention of these uses; the Council will expect developers to engage in discussions about the management of POS either by a management company or Community Development Trust or by the Borough or Parish Council where it might be appropriate for these public organisations to adopt the land; [this is likely to apply to the on-going stewardship and management of SANG for instance]. - 6.5.5 The drainage authorities are a statutory consultee and WBC will work closely with them to ensure that all issues of drainage and flooding are fully considered by all parties.
+Commuted sums are a capital payment towards the future maintenance and this money should be ringfenced for such purposes. - 6.5.3 Contributions will be expected for the construction of Sustainable Urban Drainage Systems (SUDS) and their on-going maintenance.

+The successful maintenance of public open space, SANG and green infrastructure is as important as the design and creation of the spaces and landscape.
+It is therefore essential that measures are put into place to ensure the long-term effective management and retention of these uses; the Council will expect developers to engage in discussions about the management of public open space either by a management company or community development trust, or by the Borough or Parish Council where it might be appropriate for these public organisations to adopt the land; this is likely to apply to the ongoing stewardship and management of SANG for instance.